 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q3), AFLAC beat expectations on revenues and beat expectations on earnings per share.
+For the quarter ended June 30 (Q2), AFLAC beat expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue expanded and GAAP earnings per share increased significantly.
+Compared to the prior-year quarter, revenue grew slightly.
+Non-GAAP earnings per share increased.
+GAAP earnings per share grew significantly.

-Gross margins shrank, operating margins grew, net margins expanded.
+Gross margins contracted, operating margins increased, net margins grew.

-AFLAC logged revenue of $6.85 billion.
-The six analysts polled by S&P Capital IQ predicted revenue of $6.56 billion on the same basis.
-GAAP reported sales were 13% higher than the prior-year quarter's $6.06 billion.
+AFLAC chalked up revenue of $6.04 billion.
+The nine analysts polled by S&P Capital IQ predicted sales of $5.86 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.